Kishore2005-Tech/weather-app/README.md

 A lightweight Weather App built with **JavaScript**, **HTML**, and **CSS**, utilizing the **OpenWeather API** to fetch real-time weather data.

-Users can search for any city and view up-to-date weather information in a sleek, responsive design.
+Users can search for any city and view up-to-date weather information in a responsive design.

 ## 🚀 Demo